See answer

 When Should You Get an HIV Test?

 The window period is the time between a possible HIV exposure and when an HIV test can accurately detect an HIV infection in your body.
 The length of the window period depends on the type of test you take and may fall somewhere within 10 days to 90 days after exposure.
-This means that a test might find an HIV infection as early as 10 days but could take up to 90 days to accurately detect an infection.
+This means that a test might find an HIV infection as early as the 10-day mark, but it could take up to 90 days to accurately detect an infection.
+It’s best to get tested after the window period for the type of test you are taking.

 Types of HIV Tests

-Talk to your health care provider about which test is right for you.
+Talk to your healthcare provider about which test is right for you.

 HIV Antibody Tests